 Some banks are already viewing stress in their portfolios.

-Sector lender IDBI Bank which has tipped toward corporate loans is currently seeing flaws in payments by clients.
+Sector lender IDBI Bank which has tipped toward corporate loans is currently seeing flaws in clients’ payments.

-The bank has 68 percent of its retail borrowers under moratorium and nearly half of these borrowers have conveyed that they have excess money but have opted to defer repayments out of warning.
+The bank has 68 percent of its retail borrowers under a moratorium, and nearly half of these borrowers have conveyed that they have excess money but have opted to defer repayments out of a warning.